We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Electric baseboard heaters are one of the more basic styles of whole-home heating.
 When installed in a room or living space, these heaters can be adjusted with a temperature dial.
 They can also be portable, with a stand and a regular power cord.

 When the element within the baseboard heater is turned on, it heats the air around it.
 The heated air expands and lifts into the air, moving away from the floor and allowing more cold air to circulate to the exposed elements.
-While a baseboard heater can be a low-cost electric heating system with regard to the initial purchase price, exclusive use of baseboard heaters can be one of the causes of a high electric bill
+While a baseboard heater can be a low-cost electric heating system in terms of the initial purchase price, the exclusive use of baseboard heaters can be one of the causes of a high electric bill.

 Electric Panel Heaters